SAFE, HAPPY, SUCCESSFUL

 We can help

 If you are concerned about your child’s school attendance it is always best to talk to us first.
-The Academy has a dedicated Attendance Officer, Miss Reid who you can speak to on 01724 732777.
+The Academy has a dedicated Attendance Officer, Miss Holmes who you can speak to on 01724 732777.

 If you feel unable to do this or would like further help please contact the North Lincolnshire service on 01724 297502.
 They are open during school holidays.